-Othello is another popular Shakespearean tragedy.
-The main themes are jealousy and treachery, but race, too, plays a vital role.
-Othello is a Moor.
-He weds the Venetian Desdemona against her father’s wishes.
-Othello is a trusted general of the Duke of Venice, so the only objection between the union of Othello and Desdemona is race.
-It’s incredible to think that people are generous enough to bestow honours on a man based on merit despite his race, although ungenerous to ally through marriage.
-Othello’s race forms part of Iago’s jealousy because he feels that his superior is inferior to him in race.
+Othello is one of Shakespeare’s popular tragedies.
+Its main themes are jealousy, treachery and revenge, but race, too, plays a vital role.
+Othello is a Moor and he weds the Venetian Desdemona against her father’s wishes.
+Since Othello is a trusted general of the Duke of Venice, the only objection between the union of Othello and Desdemona is race.
+It’s incredible to think that people are generous enough to bestow honours on a man based on merit despite his race but ungenerous to ally through marriage.

 “O, beware, my lord, of jealousy; It is the green-eyed monster with doth mock.”